SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Holding a couple Cubbon Park Sessions in a year is a Debsoc tradition.
 Cubbon vibes are unattainable on regular days at PES.
 Cubbon Park is usually scheduled for a Saturday or Sunday.
 One time when people were split between Saturday and Sunday, we did both, but that was too exhausting.
-As I've mentioned before, the opportunities to hold cubbon sessions are rare due to
+As I've mentioned later, the opportunities for Cubbon Park sessions are rare and you should grab them if you want them.
+Vacation time may seem ideal but you're bound to miss out on hostelites who go home.

 Every Cubbon, there have been 2 groups of people who show up to Cubbon sessions: people who want to debate, and people who want to play.
 The needs of one group get compromised.
 We usually end up playing eventually anyway, but half the time we precede this playing with a debate.
 We've played kabaddi, dog and the bone, mafia, and card games.